ktraister-cribl/terraform-provider-criblio/docs/data-sources/source.md

 Read-Only:

 - `activity_log_sample_rate` (Number) How often request activity is logged at the `info` level.
 A value of 1 would log every request, 10 every 10th request, etc.
-- `allowed_methods` (List of String) List of HTTP methods accepted by this input, wildcards are supported, e.g. P*, GET.
+- `allowed_methods` (List of String) List of HTTP methods accepted by this input.
+Wildcards are supported (such as P*, GET).
 Defaults to allow all.
 - `allowed_paths` (List of String) List of URI paths accepted by this input, wildcards are supported, e.g /api/v*/hook.
 Defaults to allow all.
 - `auth_tokens` (List of String) Shared secrets to be provided by any client (Authorization: <token>).
 If empty, unauthorized access is permitted.
 - `auth_tokens_ext` (Attributes List) Shared secrets to be provided by any client (Authorization: <token>).
 If empty, unauthorized access is permitted. (see [below for nested schema](#nestedatt--input_http_raw--auth_tokens_ext))